reynardo-tjhin/sudoku-generator/README.md

 Programs are purely created using Python Language.

 1. First Version:  Using a bruteforce with exceptions approach
-2. Second Version: Using Yate's Random Algorithm
+2. Second Version: Using Fisher-Yates' Random Algorithm

 Files:
 - `test_sudoku_one.sh`: This file is used to calculate the time for the first sudoku generator "sudoku_generator.py" to generate one sudoku.
 It is run by writing "./test_sudoku_one.sh".
 The file will generate average time taken, total time taken, shortest time and longest time, and also the number of sudokus that are failed to be generated.